 6. As work gets more complicated, six rules to simplify – Yves Morieux

 Feeling miserable and disengaged at work?
 Business can be complicated and stressful, certainly.
 Even worse, the traditional pillars of management are obsolete, according to Yves Morieux.
 So, he says, it falls to individual employees to navigate the rabbit's warren of interdependencies.
 In this energetic talk, Morieux offers six rules for "smart simplicity".
 And rule number one is: Understand what your colleagues do.

 7. Got a meeting?
 Take a walk – Nilofer Merchant

-Can a small idea have a big impact on your life and health?
+Can a small idea have a significant impact on your life and health?
 Nilofer Merchant certainly thinks so.
 She believes that the next time you have a meeting with someone, you should make it a "walking meeting" – and let ideas flow while you walk and talk.

 8. The career advice you probably didn't get – Susan Colantuono

 You're working your ass off, so why aren't you getting that promotion?
-Susan Colantuono shares a simple, yet surprising piece of advice you might not have heard before.
+Susan Colantuono shares a simple yet surprising piece of advice you might not have heard before.
 This talk, while aimed at an audience of women, has universal takeaways – for men and women, new grads and mid-career workers.

 9. How to speak up for yourself – Adam Galinsky

 Whether you're a shy introvert or don't feel comfortable speaking up, social psychologist Adam Galinsky teaches you how to assert yourself, navigate tricky social situations and expand your power with sage guidance.

 10. How to save the world (or at least yourself) from bad meetings – David Grady